 The BART Extension with TOJD Alternative would not change air traffic patterns, increase air traffic levels, or cause a change in location that result in substantial safety risks.
 The nearest airport is the Mineta San Jose International Airport, approximately 0.5 mile northeast of Santa Clara Station.
 The Diridon Station (which is within the City's DSAP) is approximately 0.8 mile to the southeast (City of San Jose 2014).
 The BART Extension with TOJD Alternative would be within the Airport Influence Area due to height restrictions established by Federal Aviation Regulations Part 77, Objects Affecting Navigable Airspace.
-The TOJD at the Diridon Station is within the approach zone of the Mineta San Jose International Airport and within the City's DSAP, and is therefore subject to restrictive height limits of 263 feet 212 feet above mean sea level or approximately 115-120 feet above ground surface for any building in the Diridon Station area.
+The TOJD at the Diridon Station is within the approach zone of the Mineta San Jose International Airport and within the City's DSAP, and is therefore subject to restrictive height limits of 263 feet.
 The TOJD in the area would consist of a maximum height of eight stories (or 120 feet) and would be well below height restrictions found in the Comprehensive Land Use Plan (of 263 feet) for this area.
-Similarly, to comply with Santa Clara County Airport Land Use Commission restrictions, no structures would exceed an elevation of 150 feet above the ground surface near the Santa Clara Station and Newhall Maintenance Facility.
+Similarly, to comply with Santa Clara County

+Airport Land Use Commission restrictions, no structures would exceed an elevation of 150 feet above the ground surface near the Santa Clara Station and Newhall Maintenance Facility.
 Therefore, impacts on air traffic patterns would be less than significant because the BART Extension with TOJD Alternative would not change air traffic patterns and the proposed structures would not interfere with air traffic.
 No mitigation is required.